Brent1089/Movie-Bites/ABOUT.md

 ## Notes

 This is a learning project and is still in progress.
-It is useful for practicing React components, routing, form handling, Flask routes, database models, and basic full-stack project structure.